 There is space for parking pushchairs.

 We have baby changing facilities on the ground floor.

 You are very welcome to breastfeed in any of our public areas.

 You are welcome to bring baby food with you for younger children.
-Please ensure however that it is vegetarian as we do not allow the consumption of meat or fish on the premises.

 Disabled access & facilities